khaled4dev/khaled4dev/README.md

 - 🔭 I’m currently working on Angular
 - 🌱 I’m currently learning Javascript Frameworks
-- 👯 I’m looking to collaborate on Web design
+- 👯 I’m looking to collaborate on Web Designer
-- 🤔 I’m looking for help with web developer
+- 🤔 I’m looking for help with Web Developer
-- 💬 Ask me about CSS tricks and Rwd related
+- 💬 Ask me about CSS tricks and RWD related
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: learing new things.